mbokros1/AlternativeLanguageProject/README.md

 # Alternative Language Project: Ruby
+This project was completed as part of a school assignment focused on exploring alternative programming languages.
+The goal was to use a language other than Java or Python to analyze data from a CSV file (cells.csv).
+The assignment involved:

+* Ingesting and parsing CSV data
+* Performing data cleaning (e.g., removing duplicates)
+* Calculating summary statistics
+* Answering specific questions about the dataset

-For this project, I chose Ruby 3.4.4, which was the most recent version available to me when I began.
+I chose to complete this project using Ruby, taking advantage of its standard libraries and expressive syntax to process and analyze the data efficiently.
+More specifically I worked with Ruby 3.4.4, which was the most recent version available to me when I began.
 Ruby 3.4.4 was released in May 2025, with the next version scheduled for release in July.

 ## Why Ruby?